-Thanks to Roylco who provided the Crafty Leaves and giveaway.
+Fall activities and nature crafts are some of my favorite!
+Thanks to Roylco who provided the Crafty Leaves.

 Crisp cool air and dots of yellow and orange falling to the ground – fall must be here! (or for some of you it’s all about the pumpkin spice!)
 Either way – fall seems to be so short every year – I wish it would last longer!
 So hurry up and get started with some of these Fall Nature Activities & Crafts for Kids!

 First – check out this pack of Crafty Leaves we received from Roylco (also available on Amazon here)!
 It includes 266 leaves with acorns and nuts!
 There are SO many things we can do with these!

 This is an awesome less-mess nature addition for classroom crafts and projects as well as those regions that just don’t have a lot of falling leaf inspiration.
 No more crumbling leaves all over your classroom!
 It even includes a simple idea guide to help you with some project ideas.
 (Roylco also makes an awesome set of Color Diffusing Leaves too!)